NSGI

 Your Predictive/Condition Based Maintenance Program

-Tuesday, July 26th, 2011 | Condition Monitoirng & Predictive Maintenance | 8 Comments
+Tuesday, July 26th, 2011 | Condition Monitoirng & Predictive Maintenance | No Comments

 The purpose of a predictive/condition based maintenance (PdM/CBM) program is to communicate information about the condition of the machinery under surveillance.
 The PdM/CBM report should include only information that helps the reader to clearly understand the results of the condition monitoring efforts.
 The report should include: